The Flyway Site Network refers to the network of important sites – wetlands – used by migratory waterbirds throughout the Flyway.

 The East Asian-Australasian Flyway (the Flyway) is one of nine major migratory waterbird flyways around the globe and is home to over 50 million migratory waterbirds – including shorebirds, Anatidae (ducks, geese and swans), cranes, and seabirds (for example divers, cormorants, gulls, shearwaters, and auks) – from over 250 different populations.

 There are currently 900 sites recognised as internationally important to migratory waterbirds along the flyway.

-New tools for development of the Flyway Site Network:
+Tools for development of the Flyway Site Network (2013)

 An integrated and updated list of candidate sites and guidance on prioritisation